szphzz/csc466-data-mining/README.md

-# CSC 466 Knowledge Discovery from Data, Fall 2023
+# CSC 466 Knowledge Discovery from Data

 This repo consists of labs and a final project.